armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 <br>

-Configure `previewService` in the `trafficManagement.kuberntes` block:
+Configure `previewService` in the `trafficManagement.kubernetes` block:

 ```yaml
 ...